dmbarbour/glas/docs/GlasDesign.md

 Buffers reduce sensitivity to latency, which supports distributed computation.
 However, manual buffering is awkard and easy to get wrong.
 For example, extending one buffer is often useless without extending several other buffers.

 Glas programs should specify minimal buffering for correct and convenient operation.
 An optimizer or compiler can later grow buffers as needed to support distributed computation.
 This could be supported by annotations.

-### Graphical Programming

-Language modules enable Glas to bridge textual and graphical programming styles.
-We can develop a syntax optimized for layout and presentation.

-Presentation of a program might involve calendar widgets for date values, color pickers for color values.
-An input for structured data could look like a form, based on deriving the data type.
-Large tables could support scrolling.
-A DSL for a graphics pipeline might show initial and final samples.
-A DSL for music might look like sheet music and include a 'play' button.
-A mathematical equation might be rendered together with a graph.

-Graphical programming can feasibly be mixed with live program output, e.g. in the style of a notebook or spreadsheet.
-This idea is discussed further in *Glas Application Model*.

-*Note:* Scalability is not a problem.
-We could develop a syntax based on a database file such as SQLite or LMDB, or develop our graphical projections over structured folders instead of individual files.

 ### Program Search